font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-gke-migration.md

 ## Setup Your GKE cluster (Cluster B)
-Create one GKE cluster in one region (ex US-west1) following [these](https://github.com/font/k8s-example-apps/blob/master/pacman-nodejs-app/docs/kubernetes-cluster-gke-federation.md#gce-us-west1).
+Create one GKE cluster in one region (ex US-west1) following [these steps](https://github.com/font/k8s-example-apps/blob/master/pacman-nodejs-app/docs/kubernetes-cluster-gke-federation.md#gce-us-west1).
 This tutorial will be using the us-west1 region.

 ## Configure DNS